RaulCifuentes/expenses-reporter/README.md

 I failed to deliver the solution in the expected 90 minutes time.

-I am just following the advice of the recruiter guy and complete it and send it anyway !!
+I am just following the advice of the recruiter guy about completing and sending it anyway !!

-So I took where I left and worked to complete it.
+So I used some time to took from where I left and worked to complete it.

 Although there's still space to improvements, this is at least a working version.

 It's coded in React (from a CreateReactApp initial scaffold) using functional components.